leojang/Notes/YDNJS-Objects.md

 The primitive value "I am a string" is not an object, it's a primitive literal and immutable value.
 To perform operations on it, such as checking its length, accessing its individual character contents, etc, a String object is required.

-Luckily, the language automatically coerces a _"string"_ primitive to a _String_ object when necessary, which means you almost never need to explicitly create the Object form.
+Luckily, **the language automatically coerces a _"string"_ primitive to a _String_ object when necessary**, which means you almost never need to explicitly create the Object form.

 ### Property vs. Method